 Allow the candy to cool.
 This will take about 30 minutes and then break or cut it into pieces.
 Store the honeycomb candy in an airtight container.

 - 2/3 of honeycomb candy, chopped

-Here I am, sitting behind our shabby brown desk, looking all tanned and radiant but feeling severely depressed and sad.
+Here I am, sitting behind our shabby brown desk, looking all tanned and radiant.
 Just a few more days by the sea would make me infinitely happy and calm.
 I long for that salty taste in my mouth and the tiny white crystals that stick to my tanned skin, I long for the scent of coconut sunscreen and the intoxicating smell of strawberry ice cream.
 Vacation is no more.
 Time to get back to reality.